MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/match-results-class.md

 ### <a name="remarks"></a>Açıklamalar

-Şablon bağımsız değişken eşanlamlısı typedef olduğu `Alloc`.
+Typedef şablon bağımsız değişkeni eşanlamlıdır *ayırma*.

 ### <a name="example"></a>Örnek